ndrean/phoenix_solid/README.md

 We will compile the JS/CSS and copy the files into the folder `Application.compile_env!(:phx_solid, :spa_dir)`.

 We set up a "mix task" to compile and copy.
-It uses behaviour "Mix.Task" and provides a `call/1` function to run theses tasks.
+It uses the behaviour "Mix.Task" and provides a `call/1` function to run these tasks.

 ```bash
 mix spa